 Conducting with confidence

 For the machines that are actually able to send data, we need to know which protocol the data is in, and how we can access that data.
 And for the machines that can’t send any data yet — how can we make them send data?
 How do we retrofit them with the appropriate sensors?
 Once we have answers to these questions and have put the respective systems into place, we can ultimately harmonize the data formats.

 Assessing the shop floor based on its maturity, as well as the potential data payoff, is key.
 There are some crucial first steps here: judging whether the quality of data surpasses the effort needed to obtain it, finding ways to access the machines and extract their data, harmonizing that data, and translating it into a standard protocol, such as OPC UA [Unified Architecture] or MQTT.
 These initial assessments become the foundation of robust, productive machine connectivity.

 In the beginning, the goal isn’t to get as much data as possible out of the shop floor — it’s to get the machines to send the right kind of data you need for certain business outcomes.
 This might include getting downtime status to improve efficiency.
 Or setting constant parameters in place that monitor machines, components and their performance so that a robust predictive maintenance model can be set up.

 At this point, another question arises: Why do this?
 Why go through all the trouble of connecting the entire shop floor?
-And there’s a very simple answer: It’s the base for digitalisation.
-As soon as you have the shop floor basics connected, digitised and running, you’re no longer chasing the music.
+And there’s a very simple answer: It’s the base for digitalization.
+As soon as you have the shop floor basics connected, digitized and running, you’re no longer chasing the music.
 You’re conducting the orchestra with confidence — and business success.